SEC's White praises Britain's new bank accountability regime

 “The U.S. authorities have taken a pretty tough stance from a regulator, prosecutor point of view, imposing things intended to improve culture,” White said.

-Regulators may bear some responsibility for “going overboard” and leading to a “check the box mentality” by emphasizing codes of conduct, she said.
+Regulators may bear some responsibility for “going overboard” and leading to a “check the box mentality” by emphasising codes of conduct, she said.
+(Editing by Susan Fenton)